Managing Alpine Linux Based Container Images With Renovate

 3.11.4-alpine3.18

-using python:alpine
+changes, so using python:alpine

 may be appropriate.
-For something like the base image for
+For something like the

-before being merged into the codebase.
+is tested before being merged into the codebase.

-The Workaround #
+The workaround #

 The way to work around the Renovate constraints is to keep the docker